menu icon

 White plate with Mexican stuffed pepper, garnished with avocado and lime wedge.

-Be Careful when removing them from the grill.
-The peppers are going to be soft and HOT, so if you have a set of BBQ tools with a large metal spatula (hamburger flipper), use this.
 Make sure the platter you are placing them on is close.
 Slide the spatula quickly and completely underneath each pepper, one at a time and place them on a serving platter or plate.

-Other Perfect Summertime Recipes
+More Delicious Summertime Recipes

 • Elote Dip- The most flavorful and easy appetizer of summer!
 Throw everything in a cast iron on the grill and it is done in minutes!